top of page

 DAY TWO | THURSDAY 23RD APRIL, 2026

-8:00AM - 8:45AM REGISTRATION AND NETWORKING REFRESHMENT
+8:00AM - 8:45AM REGISTRATION AND NETWORKING

 8:45AM - 9:00AM RECAP OF DAY ONE (1) BY CHAIRPERSON